Evidence Level

 Small depression pilots.

 Modest signals reported, but trials were small, often uncontrolled, and used inconsistent methodology.
-CRITICAL CAVEAT: not replicated in modern rigorous RCTs.
+Critical caveat: not replicated in modern rigorous RCTs.
 Standard depression care relies on SSRIs, SNRIs, atypical antidepressants, psychotherapy.
 DLPA remains alternative/CAM approach.

 2